The Value of Preventive Health: Degrees & Careers in Early Care

 • Vascular surgery fellowship (2 years)

-Alternate: starting in 2006 students could choose an integrated approach which matched them directly into a vascular surgery residency which typically consists of two years in general surgery and three years in vascular surgery.
+Alternate: starting back in 2006, students could choose an integrated approach which matched them directly into a vascular surgery residency which typically consists of two years in general surgery and three years in vascular surgery.

 Learn More